NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/diffBind/lab-diffBinding.rst

 ----------------------

-We will now follow ``DiffBind`` example to obtain differentially bound sites, given our samples.
+We will now follow ``DiffBind`` example to obtain differentially bound sites in our samples (several cell lines).
 You may want to open ``DiffBind`` tutorial and read section `3 Example Obtaining differentially bound sites <http://bioconductor.org/packages/devel/bioc/vignettes/DiffBind/inst/doc/DiffBind.pdf>`_ while typing the command to get more information about each step.

 First we need to create the object which holds data.